 - Reduce heat to medium-low and cook, stirring occasionally, for about 30 minutes, or until soft and golden.

-- In a medium bowl, add the tomatoes, olive oil and salt and mix well.1 cup cherry tomatoes, 2 tablespoons olive oil
+- In a medium bowl, add the tomatoes, olive oil and salt and mix well.1 cup cherry tomatoes, 2 tablespoons extra virgin olive oil

-- In each serving dish, stack the tomatoes, bocconcini, basil leaves and caramelized onions.
-Top with balsamic vinegar and serve.1 cup fresh bocconcini cheese, ½ cup fresh basil leaves, 4 teaspoons balsamic vinegar
+- In each serving dish, stack the basil leaves, tomatoes, bocconcini and caramelized onions.
+Top with the balsamic vinegar and sprinkle with a little more sea salt.
+Serve.1 cup fresh bocconcini cheese, ½ cup fresh basil leaves, 4 teaspoons balsamic vinegar

 Nutrition